Q. It seems gluten-free

 a gluten-free foods can cause weight

-.
+gain.
 "Not only are these products

 often high in fat, calories, and refined